Internship and Volunteer Opportunities

 - A supervisor will be assigned to supervise and monitor the work of the student intern.
 There will be regular review meetings to discuss work progress as well as challenges and concerns that the student intern, faces.

 - More specific work objectives will be jointly developed by both the supervisor and the student intern at the outset of the internship to ensure that the internship objectives and expectations can be monitored and achieved.

 - The supervisor will provide relevant support for the student intern in reviewing their internship report for the university.
-In the case where such a report is not required by the university, the student intern will be requested to develop a personal reflection paper of 2 pages laying out the lessons they have learnt throughout the course of the internship and the work objectives delivered.
+In the case where such a report is not required by the university, the student intern will be requested to develop a personal reflection paper of two pages or a video documentary laying out the lessons they have learnt throughout the course of the internship and the work objectives delivered.